oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * Editorial changes
 * Renamed JWT Issuer Metadata to JWT VC Issuer Metadata
 * 'iat' is now optional and allowed to be selectively disclosable
+* Fix inconstancy in the .well-known path construction
+* Added registration request to IANA for the well-known URI
+* Fix some formatting and text in the media type and JWT claim registration requests

 -01